pathminder/pathminder.github.io/_skills/craft.md

 |       5        |     +8      |         1 gp         |         7 gp          | Small city      |
 |       6        |     +9      |      1 gp, 5 sp      |      10 gp, 5 sp      | Large city      |
 |       7        |     +10     |         2 gp         |         14 gp         | Metropolis      |

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.
+Each Craft skill gains access to skill unlocks separately.

+**5 Ranks:** When determining your weekly progress, double the result of your Craft check before multiplying the result by the item's DC.

+**10 Ranks:** You do not ruin any of your raw materials unless you fail a check by 10 or more.

+**15 Ranks:** When you determine your progress, the result of your check is how much work you complete each day in silver pieces.

+**20 Ranks:** You can craft magic armor, magic weapons, magic rings, and wondrous items that fall under your category of Craft using the normal Craft rules.